nikitavoloboev/data/programming-languages/javascript/js-libraries/vue/vue.md

 - [Blitzar](https://github.com/CyCraft/blitzar) - Generate Vue Forms and Data-tables fast with a simple JSON-like syntax.
 - [Magnetar](https://github.com/CyCraft/magnetar) - Framework-agnostic syncing solution that auto-connects any DB/API with your local data store and has optimistic-UI built in.
 - [Quasar Framework](https://github.com/quasarframework/quasar) - Build high-performance VueJS user interfaces in record time. ([Web](https://quasar.dev/))
+- [unplugin-vue-define-options](https://github.com/sxzz/unplugin-vue-define-options) - Introduce a macro in script setup, defineOptions, to use Options API in script setup.